Centre for Teaching Excellence

 The International Center for Academic Integrity defines academic integrity as a commitment to five fundamental values: honesty, trust, fairness, respect, and responsibility.
 We believe that these five values, plus the courage to act on them even in the face of adversity, are truly foundational to the academy.
 Without them, everything that we do in our capacities as teachers, learners, and researchers loses value and becomes suspect.

-• Respecting the integrity of examination materials and/or the examination process.
+d) respecting the integrity of examination materials and/or the examination process by

 Understanding Academic Misconduct